manuGil/lecture-notes/swc-notes/shell-notes.md

 e.
 Running a script in debugging mode, using `-x` flag.

-Edit the `species.sh` and introduce a typo on the `filename` varialble.
+Edit the `species.sh` and introduce a typo on the `filename` variable.

 ```shell
 #